TerminalMan/nao/README.md

 ## v1.2.0
 - New configurable option `maxinterval` that set the maximum interval in days between repetitions of the same flashcard.
+- New configurable option `noprompt` that stops `Nao` from prompting for input while doing `nao add`.
+Useful for piping into `nao add`.

 ## v1.1.0
 - Improved `nao info` readability.